AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-epub.md

 >
 > You can choose the method to generate HTML5 using the DITA-OT or FMPS \(if your system administrator has configured it\).

-To open output presets for EPUB, click on a DITA map file, then click on Output Presets, and then click on the EPUB option.
+To open output presets for EPUB, open the DITA map file in the Assets UI, and then select the **EPUB** option in **Output Presets**.
 The following options are available for the EPUB Output:

 | EPUB options | Description |
 | --- | --- |